MehulRampratapNayak/Algerian_Forest_Linear_Regression_Temperature_Prediction/README.md

-# Algerian Forest Temperature Prediction using Linear Regression Algorithm
+# Algerian Forest Temperature Prediction using Linear Regression Algorithm .
 # 1) Problem statement .
 * This dataset comprises of Algerian Forest Fire Dataset taken from UCI .

 * Link of the dataset is as follows :- https://archive.ics.uci.edu/ml/datasets/Algerian+Forest+Fires+Dataset++ .

-* This Model Predicts using Linear Regression that what will be the Temperature  in the Algerian Forest on the basis of various given circumstances in the data .
+* This Model Predicts using Linear Regression Algorithm that what will be the Temperature  in the Algerian Forest on the basis of various given circumstances in the data .

 # 2) Data Collection.